What's happening around AARG?

-We also welcome you to check in to our weekly information net, held at 8 pm every Sunday night.
-Currently meeting on our 145.170- MHz. tone 110.9 Hz.
+We also welcome you back to the return of our weekly information net, held at 8 pm every Sunday night.
+Again meeting on our 146.640- MHz. tone 82.5 Hz.
 AA3RG Repeater.

 We invite you to join us, for our business meetings held the second Monday of the month, 7 PM, at Heisey's Dinner, on Route 72 north of Lebanon, September through June.